how would you prepare ethyl acetate

 - Maintain a consistent temperature throughout the reaction to maximize yield.

-- Use appropriate safety measures, including gloves and goggles, when handling chemicals.
+- Implement appropriate safety measures, including gloves and goggles, when handling chemicals.

-Contact us to discuss your requirements of formaldehyde to methanol.
+Contact us to discuss your requirements for formaldehyde to methanol.
 Our experienced sales team can help you identify the options that best suit your needs.